 Why Use Steel Wool for Pests?

-First, identify the places pests might entering your home.
-Here are some area you should check for potential pest entry points:
+First, identify the places pests might enter your home.
+Here are some areas you should check for potential pest entry points:

 • Along the walls inside your attic;